+- a.
+Random drug testing

+- b.
+Random room searches (significant contraband)

-c.
+- c.
 Visitation, or other social suspension

+- 4. Spiritual Accountability

+- a.
+Specific and thematic community service

+- b.
+Reflection journals/papers

+- c.
+Community restitution

+- d.
+Mediation

+- e.
+Thematic Bible/book studies

-- 5. Organization Participation - a.
-Suspending all organizational events (practices, games, traveling etc.) - b.
+- 5. Organization Participation

+- a.
+Suspending all organizational events (practices, games, traveling etc.)

+- b.
 Loss/suspension of student leader positions and offices

-Please note: In cases where the University has reason to believe substance use/abuse, illegal behavior, addictions, self-harm is taking place, or is reasonably concerned for the physical or emotional wellbeing of a student, they reserve the right to notify the student's parent or legal guardian.
+Please note: in cases where the university has reason to believe substance use/abuse, illegal behavior, addictions, self-harm is taking place, or is reasonably concerned for the physical or emotional wellbeing of a student, they reserve the right to notify the student's parent or legal guardian.

-For second major offenses and double-major offenses the following components will be incorporated:
+For second major offenses, and double-major offenses the following components will be incorporated:

 - 1. Follow-up and accountability measures will remain in place for 6-9 months. - 2.
 Half-way through the accountability season, Student Life will re-evaluate the student's progress, and may adjust the accountability and support consequences.
 (Financial consequences will not be increased.) - 3.
-During the evaluation period, the student will be required to complete a reflection assignment discussing lessons learned and life changes taking place.
+During the evaluation period, the student will be required to complete a reflection assignment discussing lessons learned, and life changes taking place.
 Examples of reflection assignments include papers, videos or other creative projects.